shabtronic/PiZero-FlashCom/README.md

 ![](./Images/FC_Rebot.png)

+2) How to use:

+You need to put serial.h in circle-master/include/circle and serial.cpp into circle-master/lib.
+The flashcom server will then be available to all your projects.

-2) Just need to create Logger with serial device
+Then you just need to create Logger with serial device
 ```
 if (bOK)
 		{